Searching for Dark Structures: A Comparison of Weak-lensing Convergence Maps and Lensing-weighted Galaxy Density Maps

-Figure \ref{fig:kappamaps_fig1} represents the weak lensing convergence maps reconstructed using the Wiener method before smoothing applied.
+Figure \ref{fig:kappamaps_fig1} represents the weak-lensing convergence maps reconstructed using the Wiener method before smoothing is applied.
 As the tomographic bin number increases, more distant source galaxies are incorporated into the reconstruction.
 The amplitude of the projected matter density grows with increasing cosmic volume between the observer and the source galaxies.
 Consequently, the convergence maps in Figure \ref{fig:kappamaps_fig1} exhibit higher amplitudes for the farthest tomographic bins.

 Figure \ref{fig:lensweight_fig2} represents the source redshift probability distribution for each tomographic bin $p_s(z)$, shown in black histograms, as provided by \cite{SOMPZ}.
 The source redshift distribution was given for the entire sky without taking into account spatial variations.
 The red solid lines represent the lensing efficiency curves $q(z_l, p_s)$, which are computed using the corresponding source redshift distributions $p_s$ and the lens redshifts $z_l$ on the x-axis.
 The red vertical dashed lines indicate the peak of each lensing efficiency curve.
-The red shaded regions mark the range of lens redshifts where the lensing efficiency exceeds 75\% of its peak value, representing the redshift intervals that contribute most significantly to each weak lensing convergence map.
+The red shaded regions mark the range of lens redshifts where the lensing efficiency exceeds 75\% of its peak value, representing the redshift intervals that contribute most significantly to each weak-lensing convergence map.